Cornell-MAE-UG/fa25-portfolio-finnwoods/_projects/fa25-portfolio-finnwoods.md

 ---
 layout: project
 title: Analysis of a Heat Exchanger
-description: Class project anaylsing a heat exchanger under different operatating conditions
+description: Class project analyzing a heat exchanger under different operating conditions
 technologies:
 image: /assets/images/HE-lab-header.png
 ---

-## Discription
+## Description

 For this project I analysed the input and output temperatures of a heat exchanger under different operating conditions.
 The two operating conditions that I altered were the flow rate through the heat exchanger and whether the heat exchanger was running in counter flow or parallel flow.